microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-post-users.md

 ### Example 2: Create a user with social and local account identities in Azure AD B2C

 Create a new user, with a local account identity with a sign-in name, an email address as sign-in, and with a social identity.
+This example is typically used for migration scenarios in Azure AD B2C tenants.

 >[!NOTE]
 >For local account identities, password expirations must be disabled, and force change password at next sign-in must also be disabled.